sergiolampidecchia/CI2024_project-work/README.md

 ### Goal of the Lab
 This lab focuses on solving the n-puzzle problem.

 The n-puzzle problem is a sliding tile puzzle that consists of a grid with n numbered tiles and one empty space (represented by 0).
 The goal is to rearrange the tiles into a specific order, usually increasing from left to right and top to bottom by sliding tiles into the empty space.

 We tried solving it using the A* Search Algorithm.
 The approach combines a cost-based search strategy with a custom heuristic that merges Manhattan distance and the number of misplaced tiles, both of which are admissible heuristics.

 The A* algorithm finds the shortest path from a start state to a goal state.
 It works by combining the actual cost to reach the current state and a heuristic estimate of the cost to reach the goal.
 It selects the next state to explore based on the lowest total estimated cost.

 ### Helper Functions
+- `available_actions(state: np.ndarray)`: returns a list of all possible moves from the current position of the empty tile (blank space), based on the puzzle's boundaries.
+- `do_action(state: np.ndarray, action: tuple)`: executes a given move on the current puzzle state and returns the resulting new state after the move.
+- `optimized_heuristic(state: np.ndarray, goal: np.ndarray)`: calculates an estimate of the remaining cost to reach the goal state.
+This is done by combining two metrics: the Manhattan distance and the number of misplaced tiles.

+These functions are utilized within `solve_puzzle()`, which implements the A* search algorithm to find the optimal solution path to the puzzle.

 ```python
 PUZZLE_DIM = 7
 RANDOMIZE_STEPS = 150